streamanalyze/sa.documentation/source/amosql.html.md

 *Records*  represent dynamic associations between keys and values.
 A record is a dynamic and associative array.
-Other commonly used terms for associative arrays are property lists, key-value pairs, dictionaries, or hash links.
-Amos II uses generalized JSON notation to construct records.
+Other commonly used terms for associative arrays are property lists, key-value pairs, dictionaries, or hash links. sa.amos uses generalized JSON notation to construct records.
 For example the following expression assigns *:r* to a record where the key (property) 'Greeting' field has the value 'Hello, I am Tore' and the key 'Email' has the value 'Tore.Andersson@it.uu.se':\